Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week4.md

     - base_rowB
     - base_rowC -> output

-   Further discussion on how the instructions for the weight loading should be designed.
+   Further discussion happened on how the instructions for the weight loading should be designed.

 3. Attended the systolic array's weeky meeting, further dived into the reading for systolic array from these sources: